Applying to Teach in the UWP, 2020-2021

 In the first year, most instructors teach one section of University Writing per semester.
 During their appointments, some instructors may be assigned to serve as consultants in our writing center.

-These appointments will carry a combined stipend and salary of at least $27,270 ['16-'17 figure].
+These appointments will carry a combined stipend and salary, amount TBA.
 Additional benefits involving tuition and fees vary, and will be described in individual offer letters.

 Training and Development